Geography of Quebec

-Located in the eastern part of Canada, and (from a historical and political perspective) part of Central Canada, Quebec occupies a territory nearly three times the size of France or Texas, and is much closer to the size of Alaska.
+Located in the eastern part of Canada, and (from a historical and political perspective) part of Central Canada, Quebec occupies a territory nearly three times the size of France or Texas.
+It is much closer to the size of Alaska.
 As is the case with Alaska, most of the land in Quebec is very sparsely populated.
 Its topography is very different from one region to another due to the varying composition of the ground, the climate (latitude and altitude), and the proximity to water.
 The Great Lakes–St. Lawrence Lowlands and the Appalachians are the two main topographic regions in southern Quebec, while the Canadian Shield occupies most of central and northern Quebec.